Full Throttle (roller coaster): Reception

 Upon its building, Full Throttle received positive reviews from critics.
 Brady MacDonald of the Los Angeles Times states, "you ride Full Throttle and there's only one reaction: wow".
 MacDonald claims the ride starts "silky smooth and whisper quiet" and launches as a "rocket-fast launch".
 However, MacDonald criticized the placement of the brakes partway down the top hat.

 Records

 Upon debut, Full Throttle surpassed Superman: Krypton Coaster at Six Flags Fiesta Texas for the tallest vertical loop on a roller coaster.
 In January 2016 the record was conceded to Mack-manufactured Flash at Lewa Adventure amusement park located in China.
 However, Full Throttle's loop remains the tallest loop in North America.
-Later, in 2026, this record is expected to be broken by Tormenta Rampaging Run, which is anticipated to have a 179 ft tall vertical loop.
+This record was broken by Tormenta Rampaging Run, which opened July 9, 2026 with a 179 ft tall vertical loop.

 The coaster features a “top hat” element, unique in the way it is situated on the top of the vertical loop.